abernard-kooth/ethical-ai/README.md

 ## Case Study
 The case study in this repository documents the use of the ethical and responsible innovation guide at the Institute in the context of a data science project.
 It covers the following topics:
-- The context and background of the project
+- Context and background of the project
-- The process of using the guide, including any challenges or successes encountered
+- Process of using the guide, including any challenges or successes encountered
-- The impact of using the guide on the project
+- Impact of using the guide on the project
 - Lessons learned and future plans for the use of the guide

 ## Resources